Hamster45105/DuckAddressSend/README.md

 ## License
 This repository is licenesed under the MIT License.

-TL;DR: The MIT License lets you use, tweak, and share software freely, but you need to give credit to the original creators by including the license when you use their stuff.
+In a Nutshell: The MIT License lets you use, tweak, and share software freely, but you need to give credit to the original creators by including the license when you use their stuff.

 ## Credits
 Favicon is sourced from [this repo](https://github.com/whatk233/ddg-email-panel/blob/main/public/favicon.ico)